How can something so simple be so good? Maybe it's because two of the three ingredients are butter.

 2 cups self-rising flour

-1/2 cup (1 stick) of butter, frozen
+1/2 cup (1 stick) of butter, cold

 3/4 cup buttermilk, plus a few tablespoons more as needed

 Gradually add the buttermilk, slowly folding together the dry and wet ingredients as you would muffins.
 The goal is to just blend everything until moistened, working the dough as little as possible.
 Additionally, your goal is to use just enough liquid to get the dough to stick together.
 Use too much and you will get a soggy mess.
 This is the most subjective part of any pasty recipe, so you may have to practice a bit.
-Even when the dough seems really dry, it often rolls out quite nicely.
+Even when the dough seems a little too dry, it often rolls out quite nicely.

 Kneed the dough once or twice, form it into a ball, and place on a floured surface.
 Roll out the dough into a rough rectangle about a 1/2 inch thick.
 Fold the dough in half and roll out it out again.
 Fold and roll one last time, but this time only roll to a thickness of 1 inch.
 All the folding isn't strictly necessary, but I've found it often gives a flakier biscuit with a better rise.
 At this point you are ready to cut out the biscuits.